crowdedjs/crowded/README.md

+> This repo has been archived and the packaged crowded deprecated in favor of the crowdedjs/recast-detour repo and the @crowdedjs/recast-detour package.

 # Recast Detour ported to JavaScript

 This is a JavaScript implementation of the Recast Navigation [library](https://github.com/recastnavigation/recastnavigation), also called Recast Detour.
 This implementation is not a direct implementation, but a port of the Java [port](https://github.com/ppiastucki/recast4j).